-“We all live in a yellow submarine” sang the Beatles in 1968 and I borrow from this favourite tune to introduce you to a refreshing “Greek submarine” – a spoon sweet in a class of its own.
+“We all live in a yellow submarine” sang the Beatles in 1968 and I borrow from this favorite tune to introduce you to a refreshing “Greek submarine” – a spoon sweet in a class of its own.

 Also known as “vanilia” or “mastiha” (depending on the flavor), the “ypovrichio”, which in Greek means “submarine”, is a rich white chewy sweet that is served on a spoon dipped in a long glass of crystal cold water.
+You could say it is a Greek toffee of sorts.

 I remember as child coming from Chicago to Greece in the summers at the kafeneion (coffee shop) in the central square my grandfather would order a vanilia for me.
 I couldn’t wait (or ever get enough).
 It was so cool in the heat of Greek summer and so fitting under the shady platanos (plane tree) on the plateia – a perfect match.